r-lib/usethis/tests/testthat/_snaps/package.md

       use_package("withr")
       use_package("withr", "Suggests")
     Message
       !
-Package withr is already listed in Imports in DESCRIPTION; no change made.
+Package withr is already listed in 'Imports' in DESCRIPTION; no change made.

 # use_package() handles R versions with aplomb